lambda-dom/weidu_library/weidu_library/docs/libraries/naming.md

 `get_namespace_spell_resource STR_VAR namespaces symbol RET resource `

-Return the spell `resource` associated to `symbol` in the namespaces table, `*` if it does not exist. `namespaces` is the namespaces table.
+Return the spell `resource` associated to `symbol` in the namespaces table, `*` if it does not exist. `namespaces` is the namespaces table loaded with `load_spell_namespaces`.
 In general it is better to use table references so that the dance to prep and set up table indices is already done -- see the [References module](./references.md).

 note(s):
 * This function is linear in the size of the table.